Why it is Important to Teach Correct Letter Formation!

 Teacher animation link – click through on the Key Stage you are teaching: https://teachhandwriting.co.uk/teach-handwriting-teachers.html

-Last week we explained that pre-handwriting patterns are the first stage of learning to handwrite.
-Once a child has mastered theses, they are ready to start learning how to form letters.
+Over the last couple of weeks, we explained that pre-handwriting patterns are the first stage of learning to handwrite.
+Once a child has mastered these, they are ready to start learning how to form letters.

 But where do you start?